 Not all finishes are created equal.
 Shellac, lacquer, waxed surfaces, and antique finishes can be damaged even by mild acids or abrasives.
 Knowing what finish you’re working with determines whether vinegar or baking soda is safe.

-Bring timeless craftsmanship into your home with our Amish Mission wood furniture pieces—easy to care for with natural cleaning methods like vinegar.
+Bring timeless craftsmanship into your home with our Amish Mission wood furniture pieces.
 Explore the collection today!

 Conclusion: Safe, Smart, and Effective Wood Cleaning